Appointments Tag

 Framework of terms AV sector | version 2.0

 Version 1.0 was already published at consulation in November 2023.
 It was subsequently updated and published for practical application in January 2024.
-When requested, version 2.0 added some terms for animation in particular.
+When requested, some terms were added in version 2.0 for animation in particular.
 The Framework of Terms is intended to provide commonly used terms in contract negotiation with a neutral definition, so that contractors and clients are talking about the same thing when they use them in negotiation.
 Version 2.0 of the Framework of Terms can be applied as of 2025.

 To be noted: